 Show a moment of straightness before you bend left for the third loop, again cutting the corner slightly.
 After you pass C, ride a true corner.

 Up the difficulty by riding four trot loops instead of three, or make it easier by riding shallower loops.
 A “ribbon candy” figure with continuously curving lines develops suppleness.
 In the canter, ride three loops with changes of lead over the center line through the trot or, later, through the walk.
 As dressage horses advance in their training, loops and serpentines are great for schooling the counter-canter and even flying changes of lead.
-That’s why the serpentine is a staple of dressage training at all levels.
+That’s why the serpentine is a staple of dressage training at all levels and it is important on knowing how to ride it.

 This article originally appeared in the May 2019 issue of Horse Illustrated magazine.
 Click here to subscribe!